LennaHammer/English/EVP/out/words_adjective.md

 ## 1341. risky ## adjective
 /ˈrɪs.ki/
 [B2]dangerous because something bad might happen
-- It's risky to buy a car without some good advice.
+- It's risky `to` buy a car without some good advice.
-- Investing in stocks is always a risky business.
+- Investing in stocks is always a risky `business`.

 ## 1342. rotten ## adjective
 /ˈrɑt.ən/
 [B2]Rotten vegetable or animal substances are decaying.
-- rotten eggs/fruit
+- rotten `eggs/fruit`

 ## 1343. rough ## adjective
 /rʌf/ SEA/WEATHER
 [B2]If the sea or weather is rough, there is a lot of strong wind and sometimes rain.
-- The boat sank in rough waters/seas off the coast of Maine.
+- The boat sank in rough `waters/seas` off the coast of Maine.

 ## 1344. rough ## adjective
 /rʌf/ DIFFICULT
 [B2]difficult or unpleasant
-- She's having a rough time at work.
+- She's having a rough `time` at work.

 ## 1345. royal ## adjective
 /ˈrɔɪ.əl/